jbhoot/jbhoot/README.md

  I design and implement software.

 I am a Southpaw who owns a pair of left-handed scissors.
-Southpaws, you should try one.
-They're liberating!

 My last name Bhoot means Ghost in some Indian languages.